 These and other initiatives greatly increased requests for interconnection from customers to the IOUs and local permitting agencies.
 And the utilities were beginning to express concern to regulators about potential adverse impacts on their distribution systems – which were never designed to accommodate such an influx of small-scale resources that could both alter customer load patterns and feed electricity back into the utility networks.

 To break through a backlog of interconnection requests, the Commission led a nationally recognized settlement process to streamline its Rule 21 Interconnection Policies.
-The new regime established a “fast track” process for connection applications.
+The new regime updated the “fast track” process for connection applications.
 If customers/developers passed several screens that indicated the new resource would have limited impact on the grid, they could avoid costly and time-consuming engineering impact studies for their DER projects.

 Along with this new process, the CPUC required electric utilities to report on the number of fast-track interconnection requests and their processing backlogs, beginning in the first quarter of 2014.